It happened today, a Saturday.

 “Great, yeah.
 Do you know where I might get a DPDT?”

-“There’s an appliance repair shop near the Checkers just down the road and a Cash-Crusaders, right next door and there’s Mickles.
+and a Cash-Crusaders, right next door and there’s Mickles.
 You could try them.”

 “Cash-Crusaders, they’re a porn shop, aren’t they?”